minio/docs/source/reference/minio-mc/mc-batch-status.rst

    .. tab-item:: EXAMPLE

-      The following command outputs a list of all jobs currently in progress on the ``myminio`` alias.
+      The following command outputs the status of the specified job with JobID ``KwSysDpxcBU9FNhGkn2dCf`` currently in progress on the ``myminio`` alias.

       .. code-block:: shell
          :class: copyable

-         mc batch status myminio KwSysDpxcBU9FNhGkn2dCf
+         mc batch status myminio "KwSysDpxcBU9FNhGkn2dCf"

    .. tab-item:: SYNTAX